simonsd2atwit/datascienceproject/README.md

 ## Methods

-- NumPy, SciPy, Pandas, and Scikit-learn for data analysis and inference
+- NumPy, Pandas, and matplot for data analysis and inference
-- GitHub
+- GitHub for the writing portion
-- Kaggle
+- Kaggle for the dataset
-- Jupyter
+- Jupyter for compiling and running the data

 ## Results

+In these screenshots it shows off what the data represents

+Total Casualties due to Gun Violence:
+![image]

+Deaths Due to Gun Violence by state:
+![image]

+Injuries Due to Gun Violence by state:
+![image]

+How Gun Violecne has developed over the years:
+![image]